itstabya/6835-keyboardexpanse/README.md

   <strong>Keyboard</strong> Expanse
 </h1>

-Switching back between the keyboard and mouse not only breaks you from the flow, but also wastes time.
-Keyboard shortcuts are great; but they’re also a pain to learn, require awkward control sequences.
+Switching back between the keyboard and mouse not only breaks you from the flow but also wastes time.
+Keyboard shortcuts are great, but they are also a pain to learn and require awkward control sequences.

 <div align="center">